With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 Local

-The main local symptom is the presence of a wound on the surface of the skin or mucous membrane and the visible bleeding from it.
-However, the nature of bleeding is different and is in direct proportion to the type of vessel.
+Basic local symptom- this is the presence of a wound on the surface of the skin or mucous membrane and visible bleeding from it.
+However, the nature of bleeding varies and is directly dependent on the type of vessel.

-1. Capillary is manifested by that blood collects in large drops, oozing from the entire surface of the wound.
+1. Capillary is manifested by that the blood collects in large drops and oozes from the entire surface of the wound.
 Its loss per unit of time is usually small.
 Its color is red.

-2. Signs of venous bleeding: blood can flow out quite quickly when a large vein is injured or several at once, it flows from the wound in strips.
+2. Signs of venous bleeding: blood can flow quite quickly when a large vein or several at once is wounded; it flows out of the wound in strips.
 Its color is dark red, sometimes burgundy.
-If large veins in the upper body are damaged, intermittent bleeding from the wound may occur (however the rhythm is synchronized not with the pulse, but with the breath).
+If the large veins of the upper body are injured, there may be intermittent bleeding from the wound (however the rhythm is synchronized not with the pulse, but with breathing).

-3. Signs of arterial bleeding: blood pours out from the site of injury with pulsating jolts - "fountains" (their frequency and rhythm coincide with heartbeats and pulse), its color is bright scarlet, red.
+3. Signs of arterial bleeding: blood pours out from the site of injury in pulsating tremors - “fountains” (their frequency and rhythm coincide with heartbeats and pulse), its color is bright scarlet, red.
 Blood loss per unit time is usually rapid and significant.

 Common symptoms of bleeding

-Symptoms of bleeding depend on the type of bleeding and the type of damaged vessels.
+Symptoms of bleeding depend on its type and the type of damaged vessels.

 Classic signs: